 Storage space inside our consoles is at an absolute premium these days.
-Even though the Xbox Series X ships with 1 TB of built-in storage (the Series S has just 512 GB), you may be amazed — no, terrified — by how quickly that space can get gobbled up by games, updates, apps, and saves.
-Game Pass members in particular should be warned that going on a downloading spree will likely end (quickly) in sadness — that is, until you upgrade your storage.
+Even though the Xbox Series X ships with 1 TB of built-in storage (the Series S has just 512 GB, unless you buy the 1 TB carbon black version of the Series S), you may be amazed — no, terrified — by how quickly that space can get gobbled up by games, updates, apps, and saves.
+Game Pass members in particular should be warned that going on a downloading spree will likely end in sadness — that is, until you upgrade your storage.

-If you’re constantly shuffling around game installations and wondering where you’re going to find space for that next 50 GB update, you should purchase some extra storage for your console.
+If you’re constantly shuffling around game installations and wondering where you’re going to find space for that next 50 GB update, or that next 148 GB game, you should purchase some extra storage for your console.
 Below, we’ve rounded up some of the best supplementary storage options for your Xbox.
+But first, here’s our methodology for selecting the SSDs you’ll find in this list.

 The best Xbox Series X SSD